marcellgyorei/objexporter/README.md

 # ObjExporter
-Exports metadata from Revit to obj by selection
+Exports metadata from Revit to obj by selection.

-Windows installer file (Revit 2018, 2019) can be found in the install folder.
+Windows Installer (.msi) file can be found in the installer folder.
+Supporter Revit versions: 2018.0, 2019.2